-A neck lift, sometimes referred to as platysmaplasty, can tighten the skin and remove fat in the neck.
+A neck lift, sometimes referred to as platysmaplasty, can tighten the skin and remove fat in your neck.
 Having a neck lift reduces the wrinkles and loose skin associated with aging and provides a taut, slimmer profile.
-Some patients choose to do other procedures at the same time, such as a facelift, lip augmentation, or eye lift.
+Some people choose to do other procedures at the same time, such as a facelift, lip augmentation, or eye lift.

 What to expect during a neck lift